me-pic/physprep/README.md

 ## Quick start

-Clone the project and create a virtual environment !
+Clone the project and create a virtual environment with Python >=3.8 and <=3.11 !
 ```
 git clone git@github.com:courtois-neuromod/physprep.git